-The picturesque village of Kinnitty [Kinnity] is located at the crossroads of Ireland midway between Dublin in the east Galway on the west coast, Belfast in the north and Cork in the south.
+Visit the picturesque village of Kinnitty which is located at the crossroads of Ireland midway between Dublin in the east Galway on the west coast, Belfast in the north and Cork in the south.
 It’s central location makes it the ideal base to explore Ireland.
-In less than 2 hours you can be in the Cliffs of Moher, Connemara, The Rock of Cashel or Kilkenny.
+In less than 2 hours from Kinnitty you can be in the Cliffs of Moher, Connemara, The Rock of Cashel, Cork, Sligo or Kilkenny.

-Variously spelled in ancient documents as Cinneity, Kennettys, Killenitty and in Gaelic Cinneitigh is thought to have derived its name from the head of St Ita.
+Variously spelled in ancient documents as Cinneity, Kennettys, Killenitty and in Gaelic Cinneitigh, it is thought to have derived its name from the head of St Ita.

 There are many great reasons to visit Kinnitty.
-Being situated at the foot of the Slieve Bloom Mountains it is an ideal base for walking, cycling, mountain biking or horse-riding.
+Being situated at the foot of the Slieve Bloom Mountains it is an ideal base for walking, cycling, mountain biking, birdwatching or horse-riding.
 The Slieve Bloom Mountain Bike trails starts in the village.
-There are loop walking trails at Kinnitty trail head just south of the village of Kinnitty on the R420 and an Eco walk loop trail at Knockbarron Wood.
-The Slieve Bloom Way log distance trail can be accessed from Kinnitty.

-Ardmore Country House is located on the edge of the village and enjoys wonderful views through the large picture windows of the magical Slieve Bloom Mountains and the Pyramid at the rear of the Church of Ireland.
+Ardmore Country House bed and breakfast is located on the edge of Kinnitty village and enjoys wonderful views through the large picture windows of the magical Slieve Bloom Mountains and the Pyramid at the rear of the Church of Ireland.

 The picturesque village nestles at the foot of Knocknamann which is on the western slopes of the Slieve Bloom Mountains.
 Knocknamann is the site where the Festival of Bealtaine was held in pre-christian times.
 The Slieve Bloom Mountains are steeped in history and folklore, from megalithic times though Ireland’s golden era of Saints & Scholars to more modern history of settlement and conflict of the O’Carrolls.
 According to legend the Slieve Bloom Mountains was home to Fionn Mac Cumhaill where as a child he lived with his mother for the first 7 years of his life.